 It is a small gesture, cute but I think incredibly meaningful as well.
 It made me laugh out loud as well.
 Some of my favorite lines are:

-I like you because if I think I am going to
+I like you because if I think I am going to throw up

 then you are really sorry